Fredilly/article6-methodologies/docs/projects/phase-1-ingestion/ARTICLE6_INGEST_UPGRADE_PLAN.md

 Make the `ingest` pipeline produce assets that match manually curated Forestry artefacts (complete META, provenance, real sections and rules, canonical foldering, deterministic hashes).
 Once merged, any new sector (for example Agriculture) auto-ingests at manual parity.

+**Scope note:** Phases 0–9 are repo-wide invariants (pipeline + schemas + gates).
+They are not repeated per method or sector; Forestry and Agriculture were used as validation/stress cases.

 ---

 - **Canonical environment**